kindergarten design

 “The winner project combines the nursery spaces with a well thought technical concept.
 The project is designed with ridges that both capture the solar energy and provide the nursery with daylight and fresh air.
 The ridges also help with a buoyancy for natural ventilation and funny lighting for the children”

-The design of the roof is key to the institution’s energy design.
+The design of the roof is key to the institution’s green-energy design.
 Along with large windows in the facade, south-facing roof surfaces are geometrically optimized to create unusually good daylight conditions.
 In addition, solar cells in the roof harvest the sun and ensure that the building produces a surplus of energy.
-Throughout the building, the architecture and spatial qualities provide an insight into how energy, environment and biodiversity can be balanced in a modern kindergarten.
-The learning environment in the kindergarten is organized as a small village with streets and plazas, that gives the different parts of the building identity and character.
-The kindergarten is divided into zones, where every zone has it’s own small plaza.
-All of the zones are connected so that the children have acces to a common learning space where they can go discover.
-Niches and small rooms in child size are scattered all over the place and the architecture of kindergarten encounter the landscape outside where the kids are free to play and learn.
+Throughout the building, the architecture and spatial qualities provide an insight into how energy, environment, and biodiversity can be balanced in a modern kindergarten.
+The learning environment in the kindergarten is organized as a small village with streets and plazas, that give the different parts of the building identity and character.
+The kindergarten is divided into zones, and every zone has a small plaza.
+All of the zones are connected so that the children have access to a common learning space where they can go discover.
+Niches and small rooms in child size are scattered all over the place and the architecture of the kindergarten encounters the landscape outside where the kids are free to play and learn.

 Client